Adam Vaughan: Federal politics (2014 – 2021)

 In 2014, he ran as the Liberal candidate in a federal by-election to succeed New Democratic Party MP Olivia Chow, who had resigned to run for Mayor of Toronto.
 At the time. the Liberals had their fewest MPs in history.
 Vaughan resigned his city council seat on May 13, 2014, several days after the Trinity—Spadina by-election was called.
 He defeated NDP candidate Joe Cressy by 6,745 votes, a nearly 2-to-1 margin.

 Vaughan was quickly promoted to the Liberal front bench as critic for urban affairs and housing.

 In the October 2015 federal election, Vaughan ran in Spadina—Fort York, essentially the southern portion of his old riding.
 His main opponent was Chow, the person who he had replaced twice, first on Toronto City Council and then later as MP.
 Once the election was called, Vaughan initially trailed Chow in public opinion polls.
 However, on election day, in part due to a massive surge of Liberal support in Toronto, he defeated Chow convincingly, taking 54.5% of the vote to Chow's 27.4%.

 On December 2, 2015, he was appointed the parliamentary secretary to the prime minister for intergovernmental affairs.

 In August, 2021, Vaughan announced he would not be seeking re-election in the 2021 Canadian federal election.
-He was succeeded by Kevin Vuong, who was nominated as a Liberal, but saw party support for him dropped after the revelation of sexual assault charges against him in 2019.
+He was succeeded by Kevin Vuong, who was nominated as a Liberal, but saw party support for him dropped after the revelation of sexual assault charges against Vuong in 2019.

+Post-political career

+In April 2022, Vaughan became a principal with Navigator Ltd., a Canadian public relations and lobbying firm.

+Vaughan endorsed Karina Gould in the 2025 Liberal Party of Canada leadership election.

+In May 2025, Vaughan became a senior advisor and spokesperson for the Therme Canada project on Toronto's waterfront.
+As an MP, Vaughan had previously opposed Premier Doug Ford's proposed commercial redevelopment of Ontario Place in 2019.